EdwardChen777/Team15-App-V2/README.md

 - For the charts in each `updatedetailview`, you need to select `derivative` or `nonderivative` to view the charts
 - The app currently only supports #light mode#
 - For accessibility, go to `preferences` -> `notifications` -> turn on `accessibility` to get a new set of colors for red and green
+- The default ios buttons have white colors, which merges with the white background (still clickable just hard to see)

 Sample login:
 - Username: Ed882016@163.com